Scaling Laws

 vLLM: High-Throughput, Memory-Efficient LLM Serving

 As the parameters of Large Language Models (LLMs) continue to grow, deploying and serving these models presents significant challenges. vLLM is an open-source library designed for fast, convenient, and cost-effective LLM inference and online serving.
-Its core lies in the PagedAttention algorithm, which efficiently manages the Key-Value cache (KV Cache) in the attention mechanism.
+Its core lies in the PagedAttention algorithm, which efficiently manages the KV Cache in the attention mechanism.
 Evaluation Metrics To evaluate the performance of LLM inference and serving engines, we primarily focus on the following metrics: ...

 DeepSeek-V2 vs V3